LeandroLazz/reactbot/README.md

 Google DialogFlow API was used

 # Heroku Link
-The project is on heroku: [chatbot-essential](https://chatbot-essential.herokuapp.com/).
+The project is on Heroku.\
+Click this link to test the app: [chatbot-essential](https://chatbot-essential.herokuapp.com/).